Erratic game runs hot and cold, and is likely to leave you disapppointed

 The game Odyssey: The Search for Ulysses

-, by the French company Cryo, is based on The Odyssey
+, by the French company Cryo, released in 2000, is based on The Odyssey

 , written by the classical Greek epic poet Homer.
 The back story is as follows.
 After a ten-year battle to conquer Troy, the victorious Ulysses (or Odysseus as he is called in the original Greek text, hence the title) and his comrades try to sail home to Ithaca, but meet fierce opposition from the god of the sea Poseidon.
 Through Poseidon's interventions, Ulysses' crew keep getting lost at sea for another ten years, causing great distress to his faithful wife Penelope and their son Telemachus.
 Telemachus then embarks on a quest to find out if Ulysses is still alive and where he might be.

 Instead of making the obvious choice of Telemachus as the leading character looking for Ulysses, the game invents the new, non-Homeric figure of one Heritias, oddly called Heriseus in the English version.
 This old friend of Ulysses, who has fallen into disgrace after an apparently accidental murder, sails off in search of him.
 He visits a number of locations which closely follow Homer's epic tale: the ruins of Troy

 , the Land of the Lotus-eaters

 , a number of dangerous encounters with Poseidon